Learning Hub

 Divide your revision into smaller, manageable chunks.
 This makes it easier to digest the information and prevents overwhelm.
 Focus on one topic or subtopic at a time before moving on to the next.

-Avoid passive ready or simply highlighting texts.
+Avoid passive reading or simply highlighting texts.
 Practise with your instructor or when you are in the passenger seat.
 Take advantage of every opportunity to learn.
 These techniques enhance understanding and retention.

 Practise Tests